Deepa-2705/Wafer_Fault_Detection/readme.md

 It undergoes many microfabrication processes, such as doping, ion implantation, etching, thin-film deposition of various materials, and photolithographic patterning.
 Finally, the individual microcircuits are separated by wafer dicing and packaged as an integrated circuit.

+### Dataset is taken from Kaggle and stored in mongodb

 ### Problem Statement
 Data: Wafers data